 An Equality analysis enables us to target our services, and our budgets, more effectively and understand how they affect all our communities.
 It also helps us comply with the Equalities Act 2010.

-For more information about when you should carry out an equality analysis, who should do this and the support available, go to the equality analysis intranet page.
+For more information about when you should carry out equality analysis, which should do this and the support available, go to the equality analysis intranet page.

 This form has four sections